 Any challenges to an emergency removal should be sent to the Title IX Coordinator in writing within three (3) business days of the notification to the Respondent of the emergency removal.
-The Respondent should state the reasons for the challenge and any supporting documentation.
-The Title IX Coordinator will render a decision within five (5) business days and will notify both parties in writing of the decision.
+The Respondent should state the reasons for the challenge and any supporting documentation The Title IX Coordinator will render a decision within five (5) business days and will notify both parties in writing of the decision.
+The Dean, Student Success and Sparks Campus will notify both parties in writing of the decision.

-J. Initial Evaluation & Complaint Dismissals
+Initial Evaluation & Complaint Dismissals